nidrissi/web/content/class/19-20-homotopie/index.md

 ## Bibliography

 Grégory Ginot gave [a course in 2017--2019 on the same topic](https://www.math.univ-paris13.fr/~ginot/Homotopie).
-On his webpage, you can find [**his lecture notes**](https://www.math.univ-paris13.fr/%7Eginot/Homotopie/Ginot-homotopie2019.pdf), as well as past exercise sheets and past exams.
+On his webpage, you can find [his lecture notes](https://www.math.univ-paris13.fr/%7Eginot/Homotopie/Ginot-homotopie2019.pdf), as well as past exercise sheets and past exams.

 Works on homotopy theory: